NUKnightLab/soundcite/README.md

 ### Web application development

 The web application is hosted at http://soundcite.knightlab.com.
 This is where users can create embed codes.
-It is a Flask application and can be run locally (after the above setup) via `fab serve`
+In development, it runs as a Flask application via `fab serve`.
+For deployment, it is compiled into a static site.

 The web application and its assets are located in the `website` directory of this repository.